 The gravitational pull of reading any of Wanda Coleman's work is as elusive as it is startlingly raw and cathartic—the unofficial poet laureate of Los Angeles has always teetered between nuance and nihilism, between and distraction and destruction.

-The history of Black people in America is important and extremely complex, which is why film is such a crucial and valuable way to understand it.
-Specifically, movies based on books that tell Black stories are vital because not only do they depict our experiences, they shed light on
+The history of Black people in America is important and complex, which is why film is such a crucial, valuable way to understand it.
+Here’s a list of seven Black films, based on books, that impart insight into the depths of Black joy, Black suffering, and Black life.

-The legacy of Gwendolyn Brooks is as complex as it is profound.
-As a commemoration and celebration of her work, the University of Arkansas Press released The Golden Shovel Anthology: New Poems Honoring Gwendolyn Brooks.
-Editor and Chicago high school educator Peter Kahn explains the importance of the
+As a commemoration and celebration of Gwendolyn Brooks’s work, the University of Arkansas Press released The Golden Shovel Anthology: New Poems Honoring Gwendolyn Brooks.
+Editor and Chicago high school educator Peter Kahn explains the importance of the anthology and the transformative nature of poetry.